blizzard-labs/phylo-mcmc-evaluation/README.md

 **`data/matrices`**: Contains all matrices that can be used for the evaluation.
 The experiments here used the LG08 matrix provided in `data/matrices/lg.json`.

+**`data/pfam_data`**: Contains the original dataset used to generate each SCOP model.
+Note that SCOPT1 was split into 8 random partitions with `src/utils/partition_files.py` before processing (with only one being used).
+Additionally, some data failed RPANDA's curve fitting.
+These alignment-tree pairs were discarded.

 **`data/model_gen`**: Contains the pickled model objects used to generate synthetic datasets for each SCOP type, along with summary statistics and plots available in `data/model_gen/SCOPtypeX/model_info`.

 **`data/simulation`**: Contains simulation files and relevant output files from the MCMC software for each of the three experiments.
 Due to file size constraints, Historian and BAli-Phy output files are compressed into `historian.zip` and `baliphy-1.zip`, respectively.
 If file sizes are too large, trace files may be seperated into a archive such as `baliphy-trace.zip`.